nexmo-community/aws-transcribe-voice-notes/README.md

 	- entity (e.g. agent, courier, customer, supervisor, receptionist), any argument may be set for your own application logic
 	- id (for any reference you may need), should be unique

-A few seconds later, the connector posts back to your Vonage Voice API application webhook_url (in the body of an HTTP POST):
+A few seconds later, the connector posts back to your Vonage Voice API application webhook_url (in the body of an HTTP POST):</br>
-	- the transcript,
+	- the transcript,</br>
-	- and all values sent in the query parameters (except webhook_url) of the original request to the connector, which include language_code, entity, id.
+	- and all values sent in the query parameters (except webhook_url) of the original request to the connector, which include language_code, entity, id.</br>

 ## Running Transcibe connector for Voice Notes